ynput/ayon-documentation/website/docs/project_settings/project_settings_core.md

 :::

 ### Using OCIO config
 Global config path is set by default to AYON distributed configs.
 At the moment there are only two - **aces_1.2** and **nuke-default**.
-Since this path input is not platform specific it is required to use at least an environment variable do platform specific config root directory.
-Order of paths matter so first path found and existing first served.
+Since this path input is not platform specific it is required to use at least an environment variable for platform specific config root directory.
+Order of paths matter so first existing path found is used.

 Each OCIO config path input supports formatting using environment variables and [anatomy template keys](../admin_settings_project_anatomy#available-template-keys).
 The default global OCIO config path is `{AYON_ROOT}/vendor/bin/ocioconfig/OpenColorIOConfigs/aces_1.2/config.ocio`.